Mount Alvernia Hospital

 The hospital Chapel has been an integral part of the Hospital since it started in 1961.
 The Chapel is a life giving oasis, holding different meaning and value for each individual patient, staff or community, depending on the time and season they are in.
 It is a place of comfort, solace, joy and also a place of worship for a community that gathers every morning Mondays to Saturdays for the celebration of the Eucharist.
 The Chapel went through a renovation and reopened in 2013.

 The new medical centre D was officially opened by Minister of Health, Mr. Gan Kim Yong on October 2014.
-This new 17,490sq m new facility not only provides additional medical suites, but also the much-needed expanded car park space for the hospital.
-It is now home to over 60 specialist clinics and cover 28 specialties.
+This new 17,490sq m facility not only provides additional medical suites, but also the much-needed expanded car park space for the hospital.
+It is now home to over 60 specialist clinics covering 28 specialties.